Matt skiing down the Roman Headwall on Mt. Baker. Photo by Jacob Moon.

 My name is Matt!
 I'm an Army Vet, ski mountaineer, ultra runner, and photographer.

-Like many PNW residents, I'm originally from a small town in the Midwest, but I had always dreamed about moving out west.
-Every few years while growing up our family would do a two week camping trip in the west; I quickly fell in love with the vast open spaces and wild mountains.
+Like many PNW residents, I'm originally from a small town in the Midwest, but I had always dreamed about moving west.
+Every other year our family would do a two week camping trip in the west and I quickly fell in love with the vast open spaces and wild mountains.
 I spent most of my childhood playing in the woods next to our house, reading Calvin and Hobbes, and paging through old National Geographic magazines or reading about Lewis and Clark's explorations.
 It was my dream to become an explorer as well.

-We were fortunate enough to have a family cabin in Michigan's UP and each year we would spend a few weeks there.
+In the mid seventies my grandparents bought land in the Upper Peninsula of Michigan.
+After camping on the land for nearly twenty years, they built a small cabin a few years before I was born.
+Each year my family would make several trips to the Cabin, each trip slowly shaping me and growing my love for the outdoors.
+Miles of wilderness surrounded us in all directions, crisscrossed by old logging roads slowly being reclaimed by nature.
 I still remember the freedom when my dad first taught me how to use a map and compass- I had always felt comfortable in the woods, but these new tools opened my world.
-Under the flickering glow of the gas lights each night I would meticulously study the topo map on the wall, carefully planning, and spend hours the next day bushwhacking through swamps to reach my objective- which was typically just another swamp, but for a twelve year old there was nothing more exciting.
+Under the flickering glow of the gas lights each night I would meticulously study the topographic map on the wall, carefully planning a route, and spend hours the next day bushwhacking through swamps to reach my objective- which was typically just another swamp, but for a twelve year old there was nothing more exciting.
 To me, I was simply following the footsteps of my heroes- Amundsen, Livingstone, and Fremont.

 Right before high school my parents bought our first digital camera.
 The ability to instantly see the images enthralled me, and I became the unofficial photographer for our trip to Yellowstone and the Tetons that summer.
 Throughout high school I helped with the yearbook, and while at West Point I eventually became the lead photographer for the yearbook.